mmilano/SidePanelCollapse/README.md

 #### Pioneers

-There are other examples in the wild demonstrating a Bootstrap horizontal collapse that I may have read when  trying to work out how to make sideways happen.
-To the original authors of those: thank you for your inspiration and help.
+There are other examples in the wild demonstrating a Bootstrap horizontal collapse that I may have read when  trying to work out how to make things go sideways.
+To the original authors of those: thank you for your inspiration.

 #### Attributions